SolaceLabs/solace-integration-guides/docs/_guides/apamajms.md

 log4j.category.com.solacesystems.jcsmp=DEBUG
 ```

-This project has a built-in topic consumer to dump received messages from "apamaTopic" - hence Solace console shows received messages from the message broker.
+This project has a built-in topic consumer to dump received messages from "apamaTopic" - hence Solace console shows received messages from the event broker.

 ```text
 Received message: